Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Proof of the splitting formula

-\begin{repAssumption}{toricassumption} Assume the graph $G$ of the global decorated type $\btau$ is connected.
-Assume for each edge $p\in\bS$, the strict closed subscheme $V_p: = V_X(\bsigma(p))$ of the log scheme $X$ associated to cone $\bsigma(p)$ has underlying scheme a toric variety and the log stratification of $V_p$ is the same as the toric stratification. \end{repAssumption}
+From now on, let us assume the Assumption \ref{toricassumption} is satisfied. \begin{repAssumption}{toricassumption} Assume $B = \spec(\kk\rightarrow Q_B)$ is a log point with $Q_B$ a toric monoid.
+Suppose $X\rightarrow B$ is an integral, log smooth morphism between fine, saturated log schemems.
+Assume $\ol{\cM}_X$ is globally generated, and for each edge $p\in\bS$, the strict closed subscheme $V_p$ of the log scheme $X$ has the underlying scheme a toric variety, and the log stratification of $V_p$ is the same as the toric stratification. \end{repAssumption}

-In Section \ref{toricstrata}, we first show that for each edge $p\in \bS$, there exists a toric variety $X_p$ with canonical toric log structure, such that $V_p$ is isomorphic to a toric stratum of $X_p$.
-Under the logarithmic fine, saturated fiber products of toric varieties in Appendix \ref{AppendixB}, the gluing strata $X_{\btau}$ and $X_{\btau_i}$ have the structures of disjoint unions of toric strata $Z_{\btau}$ and $Z_{\btau_i}$ (theorem \ref{toriclocallemma}).

-We then prove the splitting formula in Theorem \ref{main theorem} in two steps.
-First, we show in section \ref{localmodelsubsection} that the gluing formalism admits a local toric model as shown in diagram \eqref{maindiagram}.
-Thus, \etale locally the splitting formula can be obtained using the Fulton-Sturmfels formula \eqref{fsforstack}.
-Second, we show the local splitting formula can be canonically glued by fixing a displacement vector, which finishes the proof of the main theorem \ref{main theorem}.